-How to Spatchcock Pheasant:
+How To Spatchcock Pheasant:

 Spatchcocking is a classic poultry preparation technique that is used to cook a bird more evenly.
 Essentially, the backbone is removed and the bird is flattened to create a more even cooking surface.
 This can be done on any size bird, from doves to turkeys.